Considering Butcher Block for your kitchen? This tutorial on How to Install a Butcher Block Countertop takes you through the process!

 Once that is done take it all inside and make sure everything fits together nicely.
 Make any necessary adjustments.
 Once you are satisfied with everything take it back outside and it’s time to make these counters pretty.

 I used Waterlox to finish and seal my counters.
-This is a food safe finish that enhances the natural color of your wood.
+This is a food-safe finish that enhances the natural color of your wood.
 Remember, I have maple… if I were to have say Walnut, it would give you a very dark finish.
-Type of wood really matters here!
+The type of wood really matters here!

 You can see how just the first coat is already changing the color!
 Now, with Waterlox you do NOT need to sand between each coat.
 It is self leveling, and I applied 4 coats to the top of my counters following their instructions and 1 coat on the bottom. make sure you do the inside edge of the sink hole as well!
 You might need more or less.
 It will just depend.
 This process takes a while because you have to let each coat dry for 24 hours.
 It’s hard to be patient, but this is a time when you really need to follow the rules!
 I know I break them a lot, but I was a stickler for these countertops!